 becket

-A small loop or ring of rope, cord, or braid used to hold something in place — such as an oar, a pulley hook, or a medal on a jacket.
+Becket (noun) means a small loop or ring of rope, cord, or braid used to hold something in place — such as an oar, a pulley hook, or a medal on a jacket.
+Example: “The sailor slipped the oar handle through the becket to keep it from sliding overboard.”

-How to Use Becket
+How to use becket

 Learner’s notesIn plain EnglishA small loop of rope or cord (or a pocket) used to hold or fasten something in place, mostly a sailing term.